----- Director of Outreach & Communication

 ----- Licensed Clinical Social Worker/Therapist

-Ali Mayer, is a licensed clinical social worker who specializes in the treatment of adolescents, adults, and partners struggling with eating disorders, anxiety, depression, trauma, bipolar, grief & loss, relationship and attachment issues, and other general life and work stressors.
+Ali Mayer, is a licensed clinical social worker who specializes in the treatment of children, adolescents, adults, and partners struggling with eating disorders, anxiety, depression, trauma, bipolar, grief & loss, relationship and attachment issues, and other general life and work stressors.